-With home loan facility, purchasing a house has relatively become easier.
-However, if you plan to own a real estate property immediately, you may want to wait for few days because the RERA Act (Real Estate Regulation & Development) is coming into effect from 1st of May, 2017 in all the states across the nation.
-The features of RERA include the much needed transparency and accountability which were not there earlier in real estate regulations of the government.
+With a home loan facility, purchasing a house has relatively become easier.
+However, if you plan to own a real estate property immediately, you may want to wait for a few days because the RERA Act (Real Estate Regulation & Development) is coming into effect on the 1st of May, 2017 in all the states across the nation.
+The features of RERA include the much-needed transparency and accountability which were not there earlier in real estate regulations of the government.
 The new Act will be quite beneficial to all the people who aspire to buy a new house.

 Salient Features of the RERA Act:

-If there is any deficiency in the project, the new Act will also permit the buyer to demand for required after sale service.
+If there is any deficiency in the project, the new Act will also permit the buyer to demand the required after-sale service.
 This facility can be enjoyed by the buyer for a year after the possession of the property.
 With the new law being in force, after the sale of the plan, the developer cannot make any changes in the project plan without taking written consent from the customer.
-Thus, the developers won’t be able to increase the cost of the projects on their own will.
+Thus, the developers won’t be able to increase the cost of the projects of their own will.

 Other Regulations in the RERA Act

 - The developers/ promoters will have to register each and every phase of the construction project.
-This will be considered as different standalone real estate project, thus, curtailing promoters from offering sale of apartment even before the project launch.If anyone fails to register the project, a penalty of up to 10% of the project cost may be levied.
-In case of any repeat in mistake/ negligence, the concerned builder and developer can face a jail term.
+This will be considered as a different standalone real estate project, thus, curtailing promoters from offering the sale of apartments even before the project launch.If anyone fails to register the project, a penalty of up to 10% of the project cost may be levied.
+In case of any repeat of mistake/ negligence, the concerned builder and developer can face a jail term.

 - With RERA developers will be required to deposit 70% of the money collected from buyers in a separate account which can be only utilized for the same project for which the funds were collected.